mousepawmedia/pawlib/README.md

 ## License

-PawLIB is licenced under the BSD-3 License.
-(See LICENCE.md)
+PawLIB is licensed under the BSD-3 License.
+(See LICENSE.md)

 The project is owned and maintained by [MousePaw Games][2].